Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: In-depth study of the bistability case

-In figure~\ref{fig:BoA}, for each $\Lambda \in [0.0100, 0.0357]$ with step $0.001$, the corresponding $\theta^{*}$ (to three decimal places) is checked manually by the matching of the $L^2$ norms of the travelling wave solutions (see figure~\ref{fig:bistability}\textit{(b)}) and the $L^2$ norms (from the dynamics) after a relatively long-time settlement.
-Branch 1 remains an attractor until $\Lambda = 0.040$, but its basin of attraction shrinks as $\Lambda$ increases.
-Accordingly, the basin of branch 2 grows.
-However, once $\Lambda$ reaches $0.0357$, the basin of branch 2 collapses to zero: branch 2 becomes unstable and a new steady branch bifurcates from it and replaces it as the attractor.
-There is also a second bistability region $\Lambda \in [0.0573, 0.0903]$ involving the new branch and branch 2.
-Since their $L^2$ norms are very close in this interval, they are hard to distinguish by norms alone; one can still separate the basins by inspecting wave profiles (the new branch is not a bimodal) or tracking the narrow gap of $L^2$ norms.
+Figure~\ref{fig:main}(c) shows the computed basins of attraction for $\Lambda \in [0.010, 0.036]$.
+The value of $\theta^{*}$ is estimated to three decimal places by comparing the $L^2$ norm of the travelling wave solutions (see figure~\ref{fig:bistability}{(b)}) and the $L^2$ norm (from the dynamics) after a sufficiently large time.
+Branch 1 remains an attractor until $\Lambda = 0.040$.
+Its basin of attraction shrinks as $\Lambda$ increases, while that of branch 2 increases.
+However, once $\Lambda$ reaches $0.036$, the basin of branch 2 collapses to zero: branch 2 becomes unstable and a new steady unimodal branch bifurcates from it and replaces it as an attractor, which we discuss in \S \ref{sec:newbranch}.